Agent Skill Framework: Perspectives on the Potential of Small to Medium Language Models in Industrial Environments: Related Work

 \subsection{Context Engineering (CE)}

-Regarding this Agent Skill framework, the concept of CE in its backbone has already garnered substantial research and engineering practice across multiple directions.
+The concept of CE has already garnered substantial research and engineering practices across multiple directions.
 With the advent of zero-shot or few-shot generalization capabilities in LLMs \cite{brown2020languagemodelsfewshotlearners, dong2024surveyincontextlearning}, post-training paradigms have gradually been challenged by more convenient, efficient, and cost-effective post-deployment CE approaches for domain adaptation and agent behavior improvement.
-Moreover, a growing body of research has validated that LLMs exhibit human-like attention limitations and the "Lost in the Middle" / "Context rot" \cite{anthropic2025context} phenomenon when confronted with excessively long contexts\cite{Kou_2024,dai2024deniahlincontextfeaturesinfluence,du2025contextlengthhurtsllm}.
-Contemporary LLMs employ various CE designs, such as hierarchical multi-agent systems to handle complex tasks\cite{luo2025largelanguagemodelagent}; routing steps that direct inputs to designated agents \cite{yue-etal-2025-masrouter}; and sophisticated management of multi-turn dialogue histories.
-These are integrated with heterogeneous long and short term agent memory modules \cite{zhang2024surveymemorymechanismlarge,salama-etal-2025-meminsight,hu-etal-2025-hiagent} leveraging file systems, vector databases, knowledge graphs\cite{edge2025localglobalgraphrag}, and memory buffers \cite{xu2025amemagenticmemoryllm} to achieve comprehensive enhancements in contextual coherence, personalized learning, and complex task decision-making.
+Moreover, a growing body of research has validated that LLMs exhibit human-like attention limitations and the "Lost in the Middle" / "Context rot" \cite{anthropic2025context} phenomenon when confronted with excessively long contexts \cite{Kou_2024,dai2024deniahlincontextfeaturesinfluence,du2025contextlengthhurtsllm}, demonstrating the importance of curated CE practices.
+Contemporary LLMs as such employ various CE designs, including but not limited to hierarchical multi-agent systems to handle complex tasks\cite{luo2025largelanguagemodelagent}, routing steps directly fed to designated agents \cite{yue-etal-2025-masrouter}, and sophisticated management approaches to multi-turn dialogue histories.
+These CE techniques are integrated within heterogeneously long and short term agent memory modules \cite{zhang2024surveymemorymechanismlarge,salama-etal-2025-meminsight,hu-etal-2025-hiagent} leveraging file systems, vector databases, knowledge graphs \cite{edge2025localglobalgraphrag}, and memory buffers \cite{xu2025amemagenticmemoryllm} to achieve comprehensive enhancements in contextual coherence, personalized learning, and complex task decision-making.